American ghettos: Redlining

-In 1933, the Home Owners' Loan Corporation (HOLC), a federal government sponsored program was created as part of President Roosevelt's New Deal to combat the Great Depression and to help assist homeowners who were in default on their mortgage and in foreclosure.
-This assistance was mostly in forms of loans and federal aids that last for over 25 years.
+In 1933, the Home Owners' Loan Corporation (HOLC), a federal government-sponsored program, was created as part of President Roosevelt's New Deal to combat the Great Depression and to help assist homeowners who were in default on their mortgage and in foreclosure.
+This assistance was mostly in forms of loans and federal aids that lasted for over 25 years.
 President Franklin D. Roosevelt signed the National Housing Act of 1934 (NHA) which established the Federal Housing Administration (FHA).[page needed]
 This federal policy heightened the worsening of minority inner-city neighborhoods caused by the withholding of mortgage capital, and made it even more difficult for neighborhoods to attract and retain families able to purchase homes.[page needed]
 The assumptions in redlining resulted in a large increase in residential racial segregation and urban decay in the United States.

 The HOLC under the NHA and in cooperation with the FHA and the Federal Banking Home Loan Board sent surveyors and examiners to go to these cities and speak with local banks, city officials, to determine the lending risks in different neighborhoods.
 Factors for determining high-risk sectors included: Geography—where is the city located?
 How close is the city to a park?
 Does it have commercial establishments?
 Is it close to a factory, and will pollution be a problem?
 How old are the apartments or houses?
 Are they accessible?
 Are there good roads, good schools, good companies, and opportunities to work?
 The population, the demographics, is it a majority-minority neighborhood?
 Are the people mostly poor and uneducated?
 All of these factors play into determining whether a city is a highly desirable location for the FHA loans or a High-risk or "hazardous" zone.
 Color-coded maps were used to distinguish different localities based on the findings from these surveys.
 Green represented the best possible location to give loans.
 Blue represented a highly desirable locale.
 Yellow acknowledged a declining and depreciating area.
 Red identified a “Hazardous” zone.
 This is what was called the "Residential Security" map.
 Areas that were coded as red zones had to pay higher interest rates and struggled to access FHA loans.